-- 2.1.
-Eligibility: This course is designed for newly commissioned officers in the grade of O-1 through O-4, enlisted personnel in the grade of E-1 through E-6, police, or civilian equivalent who perform, or will perform, inventory management and warehouse functions. - 2.2.
-Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Speech: No hearing or speech impediments. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
+2.1.
+Eligibility: This course is designed for newly commissioned officers in the grade of O-1 through O-4, enlisted personnel in the grade of E-1 through E-6, police, or civilian equivalent who perform, or will perform, inventory management and warehouse functions.

+2.2.2.
+Speech: No hearing or speech impediments.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
-All specialized equipment will be provided. - 3.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.3, 1.5, 4.3, 5.1, 5.4, 5.7 and USNORTHCOM/TCP objectives: 1.4, 3.1, 4.6.
+All specialized equipment will be provided.

+3. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.3, 1.5, 4.3, 5.1, 5.4, 5.7 and USNORTHCOM/TCP objectives: 1.4, 3.1, 4.6.